$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Introduction

 The layout of the remainder of the paper is as follows.
-In Section \ref{sec:Twin-Pati-Salam-Theory_1VL} we show that the simplified twin Pati-Salam model as presented in \cite{King:2022sxb}, featuring only one vector-like family, is unable to explain $R_{D^{(*)}}$ in a natural way, while being compatible with the stringent constraints from $B_{s}-\bar{B}_{s}$ mixing.
-Instead, in Section~\ref{sec:Twin-Pati-Salam-Theory_3VL} we will consider an extended version of the simplified twin Pati-Salam model with three vector-like families, recovering a phenomenology similar to that in \cite{DiLuzio:2018zxy}, but with extra constraints due to the SM fermion masses and mixings and to the underlying twin Pati-Salam symmetry.
-With three vector-like families, we will show that the ideal flavour structure identified in~\cite{DiLuzio:2018zxy} for the 4321 model does not have to be assumed here, but partially arises after a block-diagonalisation of the full mass matrix in Section~\ref{subsec:Effective_Yukawa_3VL}, with the proper choice of a discrete flavour symmetry.
-As studied in Sections~\ref{subsec:Couplings_3VL} and \ref{subsec:Low-energy-phenomenology}, this will provide large enough, hierarchical leptoquark couplings that can explain $R_{D^{(*)}}$ and $R_{K^{(*)}}$ simultaneously (and the fermion masses and mixings), along with a GIM-like suppression of 1-2 FCNCs which renders the model compatible with all known data, including high-$p_{T}$ signatures.
-We will also study the perturbativity of the couplings in the model, before concluding the paper in Section~\ref{sec:Conclusions}.
+In Section \ref{sec:Twin-Pati-Salam-Theory_1VL} we introduce the simplified twin Pati-Salam model as presented in \cite{King:2022sxb}, featuring only one vector-like family, and show that it is unable to explain $R_{D^{(*)}}$ in a natural way, while being compatible with the stringent constraints from $B_{s}-\bar{B}_{s}$ mixing.
+Instead, in Section~\ref{sec:Twin-Pati-Salam-Theory_3VL} we present a new, extended version of the twin Pati-Salam model including three vector-like families and a discrete flavour symmetry, which is compatible with low-energy data and high-$p_{T}$ searches.
+Section \ref{subsec:Effective_Yukawa_3VL} shows how effective Yukawa couplings for the SM fermions arise in the model, addressing charged fermions masses and mixings.
+Similarly, Section~\ref{subsec:Couplings_3VL} shows the origin of effective couplings between SM fermions and the exotic gauge bosons.
+Section~\ref{subsec:Low-energy-phenomenology} shows the phenomenological analysis and the discussion of the results, including promising signals to test the model in low-energy observables and high-$p_{T}$ searches, along with a study of the perturbativity of the model.
+Section~\ref{sec:Comparison_models} includes a comparison of our predictions with other models in the market.
+Finally, we conclude the paper in Section~\ref{sec:Conclusions}.